Moldovan-Paul/Obstruction-Minigame/README.md

 ### Input Validation

-If the territory is marked or the chosen position is not valid or the input is not a number, appropriate messages will be shown to the user
+If the territory is marked or the chosen position is not valid or the input is not a number, appropriate messages will be shown to the user.

 <img width="270" alt="image" src="https://user-images.githubusercontent.com/98110966/190892636-0d73ec7c-2dea-46ec-ae6d-4fd3f6ac6111.png">
 <img width="270" alt="image" src="https://user-images.githubusercontent.com/98110966/190892693-44ac0058-689e-4674-89dc-0589eeab0463.png">